OSGeo/gdal/doc/source/drivers/vector/miramon.rst

 Examples
 --------

--  A translation from an *Example.dxf* file with one layer but some different geometric types in the layer, will result 'file1.dxf' into into a new MiraMon set of layers in the 'output_folder'.
+-  A translation from an *Example_1.dxf* file with one layer but some different geometric types in the layer, will result 'file1.dxf' into a new MiraMon set of layers in the 'output_folder'.

    ::

-      ogr2ogr output_folder Example.dxf -f MiraMonVector -lco Version=V1.1
+      ogr2ogr output_folder Example_1.dxf -f MiraMonVector -lco Version=V1.1

--  A translation from a *Example2.dxf* file with one polygon type layer 'file1.dxf' into a new MiraMon layer 'territories.pol' (with UTF-8 encoding at the *.dbf* files) is performed like this:
+-  A translation from a *Example_2.dxf* file with one polygon type layer 'file1.dxf' into a new MiraMon layer 'territories.pol' (with UTF-8 encoding at the *.dbf* files) is performed like this:

    ::

-      ogr2ogr territories.pol Example2.dxf -lco DBFEncoding=UTF8 (no needed to include **-f MiraMonVector** because the output layer is not a directory)
+      ogr2ogr territories.pol Example_2.dxf -lco DBFEncoding=UTF8 (no needed to include **-f MiraMonVector** because the output layer is not a directory)

--  A translation from an arc's MiraMon layer 'rivers.arc' into a new *.gml* file (taking only the first element of the multirecords in the attributes table) is performed like this:
+-  A translation from a MiraMon layer of arcs, 'rivers.arc', into a new *.gml* file (taking only the first element of the multirecords in the attributes table) is performed like this:

    ::